-IACA is offering up to three alumni an exciting opportunity to get a first-hand insight into its master programmes by taking an Open Module of the Master in Anti-Corruption Studies (MACS).
+IACA is again offering up to three alumni an exciting opportunity to get a first-hand insight into its master's programmes by taking an Open Module of the Master in Anti-Corruption Studies (MACS).

-The Open Module fee is based on the overall MACS programme fee and amounts to 3,562.50 EUR.
-The fee paid by alumni participants can subsequently count towards the overall fee for the MACS or IACA’s International Master in Anti-Corruption Compliance and Collective Action (IMACC) should they be accepted to one of these programmes in the future.
+The Open Module fee is based on the overall MACS programme fee and amounts to 3,602.50 EUR.
+IACA alumni are entitled to a 15% discount on the Open Module fee.
+The fee paid by alumni participants can subsequently count towards the overall fee for the MACS, should they be accepted to the programme in the future.
 Please kindly note that no scholarships are available for the Open Module.

 Applications for the Open Module are welcome from candidates who satisfy the following requirements: